Water Problems

 Can calcium sulfate scale be prevented?

-Yes.
-The most effective non-softening approach is phosphate threshold inhibition — Crusader Active Armor and Liquid Active Armor are engineered to keep calcium sulfate from depositing.
-Depending on your water we may add reverse osmosis or pair with softening at very high hardness.
+Yes — with phosphate threshold inhibition.
+Crusader Active Armor and Liquid Active Armor are engineered to keep calcium sulfate from depositing, in homes and on commercial lines up to 48 inches.
+A water softener won't fix it (ion exchange removes calcium but not sulfate), and reverse osmosis only treats one drinking tap — it doesn't protect your plumbing or equipment.
 It starts with a water test so the system is matched to the actual problem.

 Ready When You Are